YurikoDX/local-manga-reader/README.md

 **First run**
    The app will automatically create a `config.toml` file in
    Windows: `%APPDATA%\io.github.yurikodx.local-manga-reader`
-  Linux / macOS: `$HOME/.local/share/io.github.yurikodx.local-manga-reader`
+   Linux: `$HOME/.local/share/io.github.yurikodx.local-manga-reader`

-**Edit the config file**
+**(Optional) Edit the config file**
-   Open `config.toml` with any text editor and adjust the settings as needed.
+   Open `config.toml` with any text editor and adjust the settings as needed.Restart the application for changes to take effect.

-**Restart**
-   Restart the application for changes to take effect.
+**Load manga**
+   After launch, click the blank page or press the "open file" key (default: letter O).
+Drag-and-drop is also supported.
+   For loose images (non-archive or non-e-book formats), only folder drag-and-drop is allowed.
+   Press the default key H to open the help page and view all shortcuts.

 ## Build from source